 A graduate of Aalborg University, Denmark (M.Sc., PhD – civilingeniør, cand.polyt), and a Senior Member of the IEEE, Thomas spent a number of years at INRIA where he, among other things, developed and standardised OLSR – the predominant routing protocol for community, mesh, and tactical networks.

 In 2004 he joined faculty at Ecole Polytechnique, France’s premiere technical and scientific university, where he leads the computer networking research group, and enjoys working with with some of France’s best students.

-Thomas has developed, and coordinates, the computer networking curriculum at Ecole Polytechnique, teaches several core classes therein, and co-coordinates the Masters program in “Advanced Communication Networks” (ACN), and the Graduate Degree program “IoT: Innovation and Management”.
+Thomas has developed, and coordinates, the computer networking curriculum at Ecole Polytechnique, teaches several core classes therein, co-coordinates the Research Masters program in “Advanced Communication Networks” (ACN), and the Graduate Degree program “IoT: Innovation and Management”.

 With a particular affinity for “applicable research”, Thomas remains an active contributor to standardisation.
 He has served as co-chair of the MANET AUTOCONF working group from 2005 until its closure in 2012, within the Internet Engineering Task Force (IETF) – the international standardization body behind the Internet and behind protocols such as TCP/IP, HTTP etc. Also within the IETF, he currently serves on the Routing Area Directorate, an advisory group of routing experts providing final document reviews as part of the standardization process, as well as other expert advice on routing-related topics.
-Thomas has authored, edited, and contributed substantially to 20 published IETF standards, with more in the pipeline.
+Thomas has authored, edited, and contributed substantially to 24 published IETF standards.
 He has also consulted for the development of IEEE 802.11s, as well as contributed the routing portions of the recently ratified ITU-T standard G.9903 for G3-PLC networks – the international standard upon which, e.g., the SmartGrid/ConnectedEnergy initiatives are built.